abbr/nagios-plugin/README.md

 		usage: 'Usage: ...'
 	});
 * shortName is used in output, if omitted by default it is set to JavaScript file name launched by program
-* if allowUnexpectedArgs is true, unexpected arguments won't cause process termination when calling `getOpts()`
+* if allowUnexpectedArgs is true, unexpected arguments won't cause process termination when calling `parseArgs()`
 * usage is auto-generated if omitted.

 ### properties